layoutd/live-by-bula/README.md

 ### Credits
 Live! by BULA developed by [BULA](https://beachultimate.org) and Justin Palmer (https://github.com/layoutd).

+## License

+This project is licensed under the [CC BY-NC-ND 4.0 License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+© 2025 BULA Ltd. You may use and share this work non-commercially with attribution (Live! by BULA in the footer), but you may not modify it.
+Please reach out (live@beachultimate.org) for more details.

 ### Changelog

+#### 1.4.1
+- Fixes for tournaments with missing timeslots.
+- Fixes in admin panel paths.
+- Customizable colors.
+- More robust standings table parsing.

 #### 1.4.0
 - Added new admin interface for easier configuration.